PrateekS-99/password-generator/README.md

-# password-generator
+# password-generator with gui using Java
-This is password generator java program with a grphical user interface.
+This Java project implements a password generator with an intuitive graphical user interface (GUI).
+Users can specify password length and select options for character types, such as uppercase letters, numbers, and symbols.
+The application generates strong, random passwords to enhance online security, making it user-friendly and effective for protecting sensitive information.